 How is a country with a history of brutal civil war and wildlife genocide marketed to a world that is getting weary of marketing jargon?
 Mozambique is making it easy and ensuring that the promises are fulfilled.
 Known more for its beaches Mozambique is redefining itself as a wildlife safari destination.

-The horror stories around the wildlife and parks of Mozambique should now be written into history and a concerted effort made to promote this extraordinary wildlife safari destination, not only to show support for the people of the country but also to experience one of the best wildlife safaris in Africa.
+The horror stories around the wildlife and parks of Mozambique should now be written into history and a concerted effort made to promote this wildlife safari destination, not only to show support for the people of the country but also for the wildlife of Mozambique.